mxpiotrowski/pandoc-lecturenotes/sample.md

 :::

-Named references with spaces are not supported by Pandoc, but they are not useful anyway, as we have real citations.
+Named references with spaces are *not* supported by Pandoc, but they are not useful anyway, as we have real citations.
+You can use named references [as long as they do not contain spaces, tabs, or newlines](https://pandoc.org/MANUAL.html#footnotes).

 ::: slide
-# Named References
+# Named References (Unsupported)

 Instead of just numbers, you can also name your footnote references[^Wiles, 1995].